Recognized as one of Greater Toronto's Top Employers (2017)

 - In addition to helping employees save for the future, Blake, Cassels & Graydon offers retirement planning assistance, phased-in work options and health benefits that extend to retirees (with no age limit)

-- Blake, Cassels & Graydon encourages employees to adopt healthy balanced lifestyles through an extensive health and wellness program that includes monthly newsletters (with health tips and event announcements), lunch and learn seminars and nearby exercise classes that feature "Annual Fitness Challenges" -- additionally, the firm offers a $600 subsidy to help cover the cost of gym memberships
+- Blake, Cassels & Graydon encourages employees to lead healthy, balanced lives through an extensive health and wellness program which includes monthly newsletters, lunch and learn seminars and nearby exercise classes -- additionally, the firm offers a $600 subsidy to help cover the cost of gym memberships

 Recognized as one of Canada's Best Diversity Employers (2016)